GA3RlEL/GA3RlEL/README.md

 ---

-I am a self-made tech enthusiast with an ambition to develop my skills and to be able to handle full-stack development.
-I started my career in tech as a QA Engineer, but I'm looking to grow my skillset and I'm open to new challenges.
+ I am a tech enthusiast with experience in quality assurance, now focusing on test automation.
+I started as a QA Engineer and want to grow my skills in automating tests.
+ I'm open to new challenges and keen to improve the quality of software with automation.

 ---